tloehrlmu/PageTest/README.md

 - \vec?

 At least one example per chapter?

-For code cells, if we use any python packages, please make sure:
-1. They are in the `requirements.txt`.
-If not, please add them.
-1. import them (e.g., `import numpy as np`).

 ## Citation
 If you found this toolbox helpful, please cite the following [_Paper_](https://link.springer.com/article/10.1007/s10994-021-05946-3):